spectector/spectector-benchmarks/README.md

 This folder  will contain the folder `out` (with the detailed logs for each analyzed function) and the file `stats.json` summarizing the results.
 To avoid overwriting prior results, the original content of `$result_folder` is moved in `$result_folder\$current_time` where `$curren_time` is the timestamp of when the script is executed.

-## Visualizing the results
+### Visualizing the results

+The file `report.html` (located in [Marco:??]) implements a simple tool for navigating the outcome of the experiments.
+To visualize the results, simply open the file `report.html` using your favorite browser.

-After the `check_security.sh` script is ran.
-The contents shown by default are the ones of the file `stats.json` and the folder `out` located on the folder `results`, but it can be customized to show the ones you want.
+The contents shown by default are the ones from the file `results/stats.json` and the folder `results/out`.

-### Table with the results

-For visualizing the information in a table, open the `report.html` file on a navigator.
-It'll show a legend with the color correspondence to the status of the results and a table per compiler where each experiment is a cell of the table.

-It's also produced a more detailed view for each run by clicking on the cell you want.
+[MARCO: How can we make it point to arbitrary folder?]

+**Note:** To use `report.html`, Javascript must be enabled in your browser.

-### Graphs of the results
+### Generate the plots from Figure 8

 For showing graphs like the ones from figure 8, the files on the `dataAnalysis/analysis.py` folder must be used.
 When it's ran, it will generate pdf files with the graphs.
 An example of how this must be ran is the next:
 `./analysis.py --unsupported-as-skip results_skip/out
 --unsupported-as-skip-paths results_skip/out --mode skip --analysis paper`

+[@MARCO: clean up scripts!]